iltommi/qdb-documentation/source/reference/qdb_httpd.rst

  * Input network traffic percentage for all nodes over time
  * Output network traffic percentage for all nodes over time

-Each graph displays up to 7 hours of historical data.
-You can adjust the time scale by resizing and moving the window at the bottom of each graph.
+Each graph displays historical cluster data for the past hour, day, week, month, or year, depending on the selected tab.
+You can filter the graph data even further by resizing and moving the window at the bottom of the graph.

 Hover over the black line on the graph to display detailed information about the selected data point.